iamsayan/wp-last-modified-info/README.md

 ## Description ##

 Show or hide last update date and time on pages and posts very easily.
-You can use shortcode also to dispaly last modified info anywhere on a WordPress site running 4.4 and beyond.
+You can use shortcode also to display last modified info anywhere on a WordPress site running 4.4 and beyond.

 ## What does this plugin do? ##

-All In One WP Solution is a powerful plugin for all wordpress user.
-Using this plugin, enable, disable or remove the unwanted meta tags, links and features on a WordPress site running 4.4 and beyond.
-This plugin helpes to customize the wordpress admin area.

-This plugin helps to remove and disable WP Generator Meta, RSD Link, XML-RPC Link, Feed Link, Shortlinks and WP Json Rest API from source code and it has many more cool features and options.
+Using this plugin, you can enable last modified info of your wordpress posts aand pages.
+Add short code [lmt-post-modified-info] for posts and [lmt-page-modified-info] for pages. you can also enable revision meta tag for your pages and posts.

 ## Compatibility ##